 How can we connect Commonwealth leaders to the impact of discriminatory colonial laws, and drive legal reform?

-Impact documentaries, social content and communications strategy, to drive change in discriminatory and archaic colonial laws.
+Impact documentaries, social content and communications strategy

 We immersed ourselves in the lives of activists, lawyers, legislators, faith leaders, world leaders and many of those affected by colonial-era laws, documenting powerful movements for change around the Commonwealth.